Study Abroad Program Overview

 Go to the Participants section to see current or past calendars.

 mid-June to mid-August

 You will live with international and UC students in a foreign student dormitory next to the Peking University campus.
-With approval, you may also apply for a homestay with a local Chinese family.
+More information on housing

 Enjoy cultural activities and weekend excursions to cultural destinations arranged by the UCEAP Study Center.
 Previous groups have visited famous landmarks in Beijing and enjoyed an overnight trip to a nearby province.